muchaste/Ardoxy/README.md

 An Arduino library for interfacing with PyroScience FireSting oxygen meters.

 ## Use Cases
-* measurement and logging of dissolved oxygen (DO) concentration and temperature without a computer
+* measurement and logging of dissolved oxygen (DO) concentration and temperature
 * automated control of DO concentration via solenoid valves or mass-flow controller
 * establishment of pre-defined DO regime in fish tanks
 * long-term acclimation to controlled DO conditions